terartpl/delegacje/README.md

-Aplikacja delegacje pozwala rozliczyć delegacje pracowników oraz przesłać dane do pliku.
-Wkrótce dostępna będzie integracja z system SAP<br />
+Aplikacja delegacje pozwala rozliczyć delegacje pracowników oraz przesłać dane do pliku.<br />
 Delegation system allows your company to calculate all delegations of employees.
-Soon we plan to provide integration with SAP system

 <h1>Installation</h1>